Not a tall tale: April the giraffe has finally given birth!

-It's the birth announcement eager fans have been waiting for: April the giraffe has finally (finally) given birth.
+It's the birth announcement eager fans have been waiting for: April the giraffe has finally (finally) given birth to a male calf.

 More than 1.2 million people tuned in to the Animal Adventure Park Live Stream Saturday morning to help welcome the already beloved calf into the world.